caithmac/upsc-digitalgarden/src/site/notes/UPSC/Conceptions of justice.md

 - Whatever the outcome

 ##### Theory of Entitlement
-- [[Robert Nozick|Robert Nozick]] - Whatever modern property distribution, is it just or unjust?
+- [[UPSC/Robert Nozick|Robert Nozick]] - Whatever modern property distribution, is it just or unjust?
 - He is against idea redustribution of resources on the name of justice.
 - **Principal of just acquisition**
 - **Principal of Just Transfer**